The scientific journal One Health & Risk Management accepts the statement on free/ open access publishing.

 In the Republic of Moldova, the state policy in the field of science and innovation is based on the Science and Innovation Code of the Republic of Moldova, adopted on July 15, 2004 (Law no. 259-XV), which provides for guaranteeing access to scientific information (usch.md/wp-content/uploads/2015/12/Codul-științei-și-inovării.pdf).

 The articles authors accept the Open Access through the signed declaration.
-They retain author rights to the unrestricted articles and grant the journal One Health & Risk Management the right of the first publication.
+They retain author rights to the unrestricted articles.

 One Health & Risk Management journal does not charge filing or processing fees for manuscripts publishing.